voxic/multi-odl-demo/README.md

-# Operational Data Lake (ODL) Demo
+# Operational Data Layer (ODL) Demo

-This repository contains a complete demo of an Operational Data Lake using MongoDB Atlas as the target data platform.
+This repository contains a complete demo of an Operational Data Layer using MongoDB Atlas as the target data platform.
 The architecture demonstrates real-time data synchronization from a MySQL operational system through Kafka-based CDC to multiple MongoDB Atlas clusters.

 ## Architecture Overview